tlextrait/GenericUI/README.md

 form.setRecommendedContentPriorities()
 form.build()

-// Whene you want to resolve the form to a CGSize: let size = form.resolve(model: CGSize(width: 0, height: 0))
+// When you want to resolve the form to a CGSize: let size = form.resolve(model: CGSize(width: 0, height: 0))
 ```